Multi-dwelling units can be a treasure trove

 1) Broadband speed: Subscribers may associate the high broadband speed with faster download and upload speeds, improved streaming quality, a better online gaming experience, higher quality video conferencing capabilities, and the ability to connect multiple devices to the internet at the same time.
 The ultra-high speed broadband promise is certainly one that DAA can fulfil.
 Operators who deploy DAA can easily exceed speeds of DSL-based broadband and meet *fibre-based broadband capacity.
 The higher broadband capacity is nowadays an amenity that is used not only for entertainment, but also more and more for services such as remote healthcare and education.
 The digital divide is on the agenda of many governments.

-Competition among operators offering FTTX and/or DOCSIS to MDUs is fierce.
+*Fibre broadband or fibre to the home Competition among operators offering FTTX and/or DOCSIS to MDUs is fierce.
 When it comes to FTTX in the MDU context, it usually means fibre to the building (FTTB) where the last 100 meters is implemented with a baseband Ethernet over CAT5 cables (copper).
 In this case, the basement of the MDU hosts an Ethernet switch(es).
 Similarly, when it comes to DOCSIS, the fibre enters the MDU, but now the last 100 meters is implemented with DOCSIS running over coaxial cables (copper).
 Therefore, the basement of the MDU is hosting a Remote PHY device (RPD).
+But after the last 100 meters, there are still the final 10 meters.
+Usually, whether the last 100 meters is implemented with baseband Ethernet or DOCSIS running over copper, the final 10 meters inside the apartments are wireless.
+To subscribers, all alternatives might be marketed as a fibre broadband but not as “fibre to the home” because of evident reasons. |

 2) Installation speed: When decision makers of an MDU community commit to a certain technology, the commitment triggers the installation.
 Pulling new fibres or CAT5 cables inside of the MDU is laborious, takes time, and requires investments by the MDU owner and stamina from the residents.
 MDU decision makers and property owners are often required to discuss and secure funding if new cables need to be pulled.
 When new fibres or CAT5 cables are available, they might be divided between several operators who bring their own Ethernet switches in the basement.
 In contrast, the coaxial cables exist and the installation of DAA simply means replacement of the existing fibre node with a remote PHY device (RPD).
 Cable operators have skilled field technicians, either their own or hired, that can complete the installation in 15 minutes.
 The installed RPD, when interoperable with Converged Cable Access Platform (CCAP) Cores, gets its configuration from the CCAP core and other servers that exist in the network.
 Therefore, the MDU becomes instantly connected, and subscriber onboarding can start immediately.